-Here's an example of an AST for the same example from before (just putting the two statements inside curly braces so they form a single Block statement):
+Here's an example of an AST for the same example from before:

 The first thing you should notice is that this is a lot simpler than the previous parse tree.
 This AST represents the actual meaning of our small program - what that program is actually supposed to do.